M62 Crash: Three lanes shut and major traffic disruption near Brighouse junction 25

-M62 disruption: Three lanes closed and a woman has been taken to hospital after a crash on M62 near Brighouse

-There are three lanes shut and six miles of slow traffic on the M62 motorway this morning rush-hour after a crash in West Yorkshire.
+All lanes have now re-opened on the M62 motorway this morning rush-hour after a crash in West Yorkshire.

-There are now long delays for traffic with six miles of congestion, stretching back to junction 27 (Gildersome).
+There are now long delays for traffic with eight miles of slow moving traffic, and delays of over an hours above normal journey times, according to National Highways: Yorkshire.

-National Highways: Yorkshire posted on Twitter at 6.41am to alert people that three (of four lanes) on the motorway were closed, as a result of the crash.
+A spokesperson for West Yorkshire Police had said: “Emergency services are at the scene of a road traffic collision on the westbound M62 near to Junction 25.

 Most Popular

-Note: Update: All lanes re-opened after a woman was taken to hospital after a crash on M62 near Brighouse